Plot types

 Custom types

 It is easy to add custom types to tinyplot.
-Users who need highly customized plots, or developers who want to add support to their package or functions, only need to define three simple functions: data_<type>(), draw_<type>(), and type_<type>().
+Users who need highly customized plots, or developers who want to add support to their package or functions, only need to define their own type_<type>() function.
+Let’s start with a simple example to see how this works in practice.

 A minimal example

-Here is a minimal example of a custom type that logs both x and y and plots points.
-Note how we use env2env() to extract variables from the settings environment, modify them, and copy the modified values back:
+Here is a minimal example of a custom type_log() that logs both x and y before plotting points.

 type_log = function(base = exp(1)) {